 CHRISTINE B. MASTERS, Assistant Dean for Academic Support and Global Programs

-AMY L. FREEMAN, Assistant Dean for Engineering Diversity
+AMY L. FREEMAN, Assistant Dean for the Center for Engineering Outreach and Inclusion

 Biological Engineering (College of Agricultural Sciences) -- PAUL H. HEINEMANN, Head

-Civil and Environmental Engineering -- PEGGY A. JOHNSON, Head
+Civil and Environmental Engineering -- PATRICK J. FOX, Head

-Computer Science and Engineering -- RAJ ACHARYA, Head
+Computer Science and Engineering -- CHITARANJAN DAS, Head

 Electrical Engineering -- KULTEGIN AYDIN, Head